For the complete documentation index, see llms.txt.

 However, this does not mean gambling has no impact on your financial profile.
 In the United Kingdom, some mortgage lenders have been known to review bank statements and flag frequent gambling transactions as a risk factor when assessing loan applications, even though this is separate from the credit score itself.
 In the U.S., while gambling transactions do not appear on credit reports, lenders who request bank statements during the underwriting process may notice gambling-related withdrawals.

-How Gambling Indirectly Destroys Credit #
+How Gambling Can Indirectly Damage Credit #

 While the gambling itself stays off your credit report, the financial consequences of problem gambling can leave deep marks.
 Here are the most common ways gambling indirectly damages your credit score.